 - Make your septic tank cover as accessible as possible.
 This allows for easy maintenance and inspection.

-- Keep the area grassed to assist with evaporation and prevent erosion.
+- Plant grass to assist with evaporation and prevent erosion.

 Do not significantly add to or renovate your home or business without having the size of your septic system evaluated.
 If you are planning on installing a home addition that is bigger than 10% of your floor area, increases the number of rooms, or requires additional plumbing installation, you will probably need to enlarge your septic tank.

 - If you are planning on a home addition that requires a building permit for more use of your septic system, your local health department will require a signed and authorized letter confirming that the new septic system is capable of accommodating the increase in wastewater.

 - Do not attempt to replace your septic system without the help of a licensed and qualified professional.